 - any boat of eight feet or over in length (except vessels registered as detailed above).
 Registration is required once only, but vessels must be re-registered if ownership changes by the new owner

 Sailboards, surfboards, kayaks, canoes and kite surfers must also be registered, but this process is mostly completed through the respective clubs and associations who will provide third party liability insurance with club membership.

 Registration of vessels which will be used overseas

 International law requires registration on a national register of any vessel going overseas.
 A vessel taken overseas must identify its nationality by carrying the flag of the country in which it is registered.

 A vessel may be placed on one of two registers in order to satisfy this requirement:

 - full registration with the British Register of Ships

 Small Ships Register (SSR)

-You can find out more about SSR, including a downloadable application form, on the States of Jersey website.
+You can find out more about SSR, including a downloadable application form, on the Ships Registry section of this website.